-This document is one in a five-part series on the stages of Alzheimer's disease and is written for the person with the disease, their family1 and caregivers.
-The middle stage of the disease is featured in this sheet.
-For information on the other stages of the disease, please see the following sheets in the series available at www.alzheimer.ca/stages: The Progression of Alzheimer's Disease - Early Stage; Late Stage; and End of Life.
+This document is one in a five-part series on the stages of Alzheimer's disease and is written for the person with Alzheimer's disease and caregivers.
+The middle stage of Alzheimer's disease is featured in this sheet.
+For information on the other stages, please see the following sheets in the series available at alzheimer.ca/stages: The Progression of Alzheimer's Disease - Early Stage; Late Stage; and End of Life.
 For a general overview of the disease, its stages and the approach to care, please see The Progression of Alzheimer's Disease - Overview sheet.